-Elayn Hunt employee arrested, fired after allegedly having inappropriate relationship with an inmate
+Elayn Hunt employee arrested, fired after allegedly having sex with an inmate

 Latest Weather Blog

-Elayn Hunt employee arrested, fired after allegedly having inappropriate relationship with an inmate
+Elayn Hunt employee arrested, fired after allegedly having sex with an inmate

-ST. GABRIEL — An Elayn Hunt Correctional Center employee has been arrested and fired after having inappropriate relations with an inmate, officials told WBRZ on Thursday.
+ST. GABRIEL — An Elayn Hunt Correctional Center employee has been arrested and fired after having sex with an inmate, officials told WBRZ on Thursday.

+According to arrest documents, on Thursday morning, an inmate was found to be inside an employee-only bathroom with a correctional officer, later identified as De'Ja Lee.
+Video surveillance also showed the inmate and Lee enter the building where the bathroom was

+The inmate allegedly asked Lee if she was "going to go all the way with this?" while the pair was in the bathroom.

+While being questioned by deputies, Lee said that she and the inmate did not engage in sexual relations on Thursday when she was found with the inmate in the bathroom.
+She later admitted to having sex with him previously, though.

-De'Ja Lee was arrested on Thursday on one count of malfeasance in office.
-She is being booked into the Iberville Parish jail.
+Lee was arrested on Thursday on one count of malfeasance in office.
+She was booked into the Iberville Parish jail.

-She is no longer working at the Department of Corrections, the DOC said.
+Lee, who was a sergeant before the incident, is no longer working at Elayn Hunt, the Department of Corrections said.

 More News